 Can we run Malaga

-Malaga hosts the first edition of this fun morning of running and/or walking with your dog in Huelin Park on Sunday 30 September.
-Runners plus dogs follow the 3km circuit from 10am and walkers plus canine friends do 1.5km from 10.45am.
+Malaga hosts the second edition of this fun morning of running and/or walking with your dog in Huelin Park on Sunday 29 September.
+Runners plus dogs follow the 3km run from 10am and walkers plus canine friends do 1.5km from 10.45am.
 There’s also a police dog show from 11.45am and an exhibition of obedience and agility at 12.30pm.
 If you go along without a dog or fancy adding to your family, there’s a dog walk at 1.45pm showcasing those who need a home.
-Full details plus how to sign up here.
+Full details (in Spanish only) plus how to sign up here.

 Markets in Malaga in September

 Arts and crafts – the Sunday market at Muelle Uno takes place daily until 15 September from noon to 10pm.
 The Sunday market, El Zoco, is on every Sunday between 7pm and midnight.

 Organic Markets – the best summer fruit (think melons, peaches and the first of the grapes) and vegetables are now in season and these markets sell them plus products, all grown and produced locally in the Guadalhorce River valley.
 Saturday 14 September on Calle Cervantes and Paseo de Reding (near La Malagueta) and Saturday 28 September in Huelin Park.
 10am to 2pm.

 LA PLAZA Merced Market – arts and crafts stalls on Sunday 25 September in Plaza de la Merced from 11am to 7pm.